Chen dynasty

-The Chen dynasty (陳朝 (陈朝, Chén Cháo)), alternatively known as the Southern Chen (南陳 / 南朝陈) in historiography, was a Chinese imperial dynasty and the fourth and last of the Southern dynasties during the Northern and Southern dynasties period.
+The Chen dynasty (陳朝 (陈朝, Chén Cháo)), alternatively known as the Southern Chen (南陳 / 南朝陳) in historiography, was a Chinese imperial dynasty and the fourth and last of the Southern dynasties during the Northern and Southern dynasties period.
 Following the Liang dynasty, the Chen dynasty was founded by Chen Baxian (Emperor Wu).
 The Chen dynasty further strengthened and revitalized the economy and culture of southern China, and made territorial expansions northward, laying the foundation for future dynasties.
 It was conquered by the Sui dynasty in 589, marking an end to the Northern and Southern dynasties period in Chinese history.
 The descendants of the Chen imperial family continued to hold powerful high-ranking positions in the imperial courts of both the Sui and Tang dynasties.

 History

 Founding and expansion: Chen Baxian

-In the twilight of the Liang dynasty (548–557), the Houjing Disturbance (侯景之乱) occurred.
+In the twilight of the Liang dynasty (548–557), the Hou Jing Disturbance (侯景之乱) occurred.
 The insurrection caused the downfall and ruin of the Liang.
 In 557, Chen Baxian a former high-ranked Liang general, took the initiative to establish a new empire in Southern China: the Chen dynasty.
 Its founder Chen Baxian had been granted the title of "Prince of Chen", and on taking the throne he followed the Chinese practice of using his former princely title as the name of the new dynasty.

 Chen Baxian was a visionary leader whose conquests helped revived the economy and culture of South China, bringing it to new heights.
 Near the start of the dynasty, Chen's northern neighbors the Eastern and Western Wei were later replaced by the Northern Zhou and Northern Qi, with the north of the Yangtze river held by the Qi, and the southwest including Sichuan was held by the Zhou.
 Chen Baxian defeated the Northern armies in one swoop, securing the prosperity and dominance of the Chen dynasty, and making further territorial gains in the north.